 Share this Image On Your Site

-2. Articulated Boom Lifts
+2. Articulated Boom Lift

-Articulated boom lifts are used mainly for maintenance work and other tasks where space is limited.
 Unlike a scissor lift, an articulated boom lift can be used for building repair jobs, including piping.
 An articulated boom lift can also be used on uneven terrain.

 Workers can undergo articulated boom lift training as part of an aerial platform safety program.
 That way, workers can learn how to safely use an articulated boom lift during maintenance and building repair jobs.

-3. Telescopic Boom Lifts
+3. Telescopic Boom Lift

-4. Scissor lift
+4. Scissor Lift

 Typically, scissor lifts only move vertically.
 A scissor lift’s upward motion is achieved by the application of pressure to the outside of its lowest set of supports, elongating the crossing pattern, and propelling the work platform vertically.

-The use of scissor lifts is often limited in comparison to other aerial work platforms.
 Scissor lifts are commonly used for basic maintenance work and painting.
 Rough terrain scissor lifts are also available for outdoor work on uneven terrain.

-Scissor lift safety training is available.
+Meanwhile, scissor lift safety training is available.
 With this training, workers can learn how to safely move a scissor lift up and down, operate the lift on rough terrain, and more.

-5. Aerial lift
+5. Aerial Platform

 Aerial lift can be a blanket term used to describe boom lifts and scissor lifts.
-However, it is important to note that aerial lifts were originally designed to drive to outdoor job sites to access electrical lines, trees, and other outdoor objects.
+However, it is important to note that aerial lifts were originally designed to drive to outdoor jobsites to access electrical lines, trees, and other outdoor objects.

 By completing an aerial platform training program, workers can gain the insights they need to use an aerial lift without disruption.
 They can also become more productive and efficient when they use an aerial lift, as well as take elevated work platform precautions to help make a jobsite safe.